Dias-Lab/EquilibraTor/README.md

 /___/\_, /\_,_/_/_/_/_.__/_/  \_,_//_/  \___/_/
       /_/
 Equilibrator streamlines Molecular dynamics and equilibration simulations for proteins and protein-ligand complexes in a single execution
-Developers: José D. D. Cediel-Becerra, Jose Cleydson F. Silva and Raquel Dias
+Developer: José D. D. Cediel-Becerra
+Co-developers: Jose Cleydson F. Silva and Raquel Dias
 Afiliation: Microbiology & Cell Science Deparment, University of Florida If you find any issues, please add a new issue in our GitHub repo (https://github.com/Dias-Lab/EquilibraTor) Version:v1.0.0